TauferLab/ANACIN-X/README.md

 * [dumpi_to_graph](https://github.com/TauferLab/Src_dumpi_to_graph/tree/3966d25a916ddf0cd5e4e71ce71702798c0f39e1)

-## Running ANACIN-X:
+## **Running ANACIN-X**:

 Use the 'comm_pattern_analysis.sh' script to generate traces of a selected communication pattern and perform analysis on the event graphs.

-Make sure that the system you're running on supports the inputs you provide from the options below.:
+**Important** Make sure that the system you're running on supports the inputs you provide from the options below.
+If you request that the system use more processes or nodes than are available, or if you select a different scheduler from what is available, the program will fail.

 The following command line switches can be used to define parameters for your job submission:
 * -p        : Defines the size of the mpi communicator